OssiPesonen/AzureADB2CTokenValidator/README.md

 ## Due note

-The public key rotates nearly every 24 hours.
-It's highly recommended to cache the key and use that if the `kid` value hasn't changed.
+The public keys in Azure rotate every 24 hours.
+It's highly recommended to cache the key nearby and use that if the `kid` (key id) value hasn't changed.
 Otherwise you can update the key and cache it again for 24 hours.